pnnl/ConStrain/constrain/app/README.md

 #### workflow_diagram

 This file is based on classes for organizing the UI of workflow visualization.
 It contains 2 classes:
-- `Zoom(QGraphicsView)`: a view of the workflow diagram that includes a zoom feature
+- `ZoomView(QGraphicsView)`: a view of the workflow diagram that includes a zoom feature
 - `WorkflowDiagram(QWidget)`: node manager

 #### basic_state_form